hablutzel1/blobfish-ejbca-linters-wrappers/README.md

 Then:

 * TODO Confirm if the following "–default" will really apply globally in this system.
+* TODO confirm if a newer Ruby could be used.

 ```
 $ rvm install ruby-2.6.0